-Learn more about interior landscape design!
+Learn more about Interior Landscape Design!

-4. Create Green Paths and Spots with Potted Plants
+4. Create Green Paths And Spots With Potted Plants

 Ample foliage is at the heart of biophilic design.
 Planters are one of the most fuss-free and elegant solutions to introducing greenery into the workplace.
-However, avoid isolated or singular occurrences of pots, as these have little biophilic effect.

 5. Choose Reflective Wall Art